DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 #### Generalized Side Lobe Canceller

 We will use a fixed beamforming approach.
 The fixed GSC strategy is equivalent to a multi-channel Wiener gain.
-But instead of implementing a spctrum difference, we can replace it with more advanced gains.
+But instead of implementing a spectral difference, we can replace it with more advanced NR gains and evaluation of a priori_SNR.

 Denoising is performed in two stages:

-- beamforming alone
+- stage I: MVDR beamforming alone
-- Generalized Sidelobe Canceller with 2 channels
+- stage II: Generalized Sidelobe Canceller with 2 channels

-https://www.researchgate.net/figure/General-structure-of-the-generalized-sidelobe-canceller-GSC-with-Y-k-b-being-the_fig2_224208512
+The structure of a real GSC is presented in the following article: https://www.researchgate.net/figure/General-structure-of-the-generalized-sidelobe-canceller-GSC-with-Y-k-b-being-the_fig2_224208512

+We extract the bloc diagram.

 | <p align="center"> <img src="GSC_blockdiagram.png" width="600"  /> </p> |
 | ---       |